Rural poverty in Ethiopia is a serious problem

 “I don’t want to be poor anymore”

-The couple have been nominated to take part in Concern’s “REGRADE” program.
+The couple have been nominated by their community to take part in Concern’s “REGRADE” program.

 Mohammed has modest expectations of what they might achieve with Concern’s help — some new animals and a chance to upgrade the family home.
 But, having seen the success of other families, Merema has higher ambitions.
 “I want to build a new house closer to the town, and open a shop or maybe a restaurant.
 I want us to dress differently and I want us to think differently.”